sjaymoon15/react-would-you-rather-app/README.md

 ## Technologies used

-React, Redux, React Router, Semantic-ui, Jest, Cypress used for this project.
+React, Redux, React Router, Semantic-ui, Jest, Enzyme, and Cypress are used for this project.

 ## Install and Launch the project